sujjeee/tweetGPT/README.md

 ## Disclaimer

-TweetGPT is a fun and experimental project that uses OpenAI GPT-3 to generate tweet ideas.
+TweetsGPT is a fun and experimental project that uses OpenAI GPT-3 to generate tweet ideas.
 The generated tweet ideas are not guaranteed to be accurate, appropriate, or original.